A video of a firefighter intentionally starting fires on purpose has gone viral on the internet.

 The footage perplexed viewers, who couldn’t understand why a firefighter was lighting fires.
 “What is the purpose of this?”
 One TikTok user said, “I’ve never seen anything like this before,” while a Reddit user joked that 100 firefighters get convicted of arson each year, citing a National Volunteer Fire Council study.

-Firefighters actually use fire to protect some wild areas, with certain ecosystems requiring fires to be healthy.
-Fires sometimes known as controlled or prescribed burns are used for a variety of reasons, including removing unwanted species that threaten the native ones, promoting the growth of trees and plants, putting nutrients back into the soil and minimizing the spread of pests and disease.
+Firefighters use fire to defend some wild areas, and certain ecosystems require fires to thrive.
+Controlled or managed fires are employed for a variety of reasons, including eradicating invasive species that endanger native species, boosting the growth of trees and plants, returning nutrients to the soil, and limiting insect and disease spread.

 Preventing the spread of current or future wildfires is one of the most important reasons for controlled flames.
 Smaller fires are started and controlled by wildland firefighters in the path of wildfires to burn vegetation and remove any fuel that could cause the fire to spread.